 In Part II of this article, Tasneem Hatimbhal continues to share her experience of navigating children through two very different school systems.
 The challenges increase as children get older, but a little foreknowledge of what’s ahead really helps make the process manageable.

-Part II: Moving to Middelbare School
+Moving to Middelbare School

 Moving between the Dutch educational system and an international one is not necessarily complicated for children under the age of ten; basisschools (lower schools) in Holland are wonderful, nurturing, and relaxed places where children play and learn at the same time.
 Naturally, as a non-native, the Dutch language is a challenge, but most children are terrific at picking up languages, and manage quite well.
 Indeed, children whose first language is not Dutch even have the option to go to special language schools.

 The challenges of shifting systems really begin as your kids get older.
 Children aged between 10 – 12 (Groep 6, 7 and 8) begin more intensive studies and this is when we noticed the differences between the systems starting to matter more.
 Maths is a great example.
 In the Netherlands, our kids had to memorise the times tables; in Mumbai, they were encouraged not to learn things by heart, finding methods to do quick calculations instead.
 The chunking method, as well as the multiplication and division methods also differed.

 Additionally, the international system always promotes an international perspective across all disciplines – whether sciences, business, environmental studies, or cultural studies.
 In the Netherlands, the focus, naturally, tends to be more Eurocentric.